How to Revise for IB Computer Science: Tactics That Work

 • Focus on recursion, data structures (stacks, queues, trees, graphs), and the logic behind each solution.

-HL students should also review more advanced content like abstract data types and problem decomposition using OOP principles.
+• HL students should also review more advanced content like problem decomposition using OOP principles.

-I once taught a student who really struggled with the programming side of IB Computer Science.
+I once taught a student who found the programming side of IB Computer Science hard.
 They understood the theory but often froze when faced with a coding question.
 We talked about building confidence through practice, and they committed to completing one small coding challenge every day after school.
 These were not huge tasks, just 10 to 15 minutes of focused practice using past paper questions and short programming problems.

 Over time, their confidence grew.
 By the time the exams came around, they were not only completing the programming questions with ease, but they had also started helping others in class.
 That daily habit made all the difference.
 It showed me, and them, that consistent effort beats cramming every time.